awsdocs/amazon-detective-user-guide/doc_source/detective-search.md

 1. In the navigation pane, choose **Search**\.

 1. From the **Choose type** menu, choose the type of item you are looking for\.

+   Note that when you choose **User**, you can search for either an AWS user or a federated user\.

    **Examples from your data** contains a sample set of identifiers of the selected type that are in your behavior graph data\.
 To display the profile for one of the examples, choose its identifier\.